 SkinViva was established in 2008 and has an excellent reputation for offering high quality skin treatments in the North West.

-SkinViva’s team of Aesthetic Practitioners offer a range of non-surgical treatments with advanced use of BOTOX® and fillers.
+SkinViva’s team of Aesthetic Practitioners offer a range of non-surgical treatments with advanced use of anti-ageing injections and fillers.
 The team is led by fully qualified doctor and Clinical Director, Dr Tim Pearce MB ChB BSc (Hons) MRCGP and operates to very high standards.

 Their team offer free consultations at their main clinic in Manchester and also work closely with partner locations across the North West.
 Clinics are held at salons and centres in Cheshire, Derbyshire, Lancashire, Manchester, Stockport and Bury.